 - Female Heads of Household and Single Mothers

 Increasingly, women are becoming heads of household due to higher divorce rates, families living in different locations, and other factors that cause family strain.
 Generally, women have a more difficult time finding employment than men do and have the primary responsibility as caregivers.
-This creates an enormous amount of pressure on the lives of many Tibetan women living in exile.
+This puts enormous pressure on the lives of many Tibetan women living in exile.
 Funds for a female head of household would support a woman with children, thereby creating a better life for both the women and their children.
-Female heads of household have some of the hardest jobs in existence because it requires them to not only support themselves but also their children on a small monthly salary that hardly meets all of their needs.
+Female heads of households have some of the hardest jobs because it requires them to support themselves and their children on a small monthly salary that hardly meets all of their needs.

-Our sponsorship for single mothers specifically is supported by Finnish organisation Garuda, founded in 2005.
-We recognise the importance of a child being cared for and fed by its mother at an early age and sponsorship helps her to do so until the age of three.
-The principal target group is pregnant women and mother with babies under three months without fathers taking care of them.
-We can also offer support to mothers with children under three years of age at home since birth.
+We recognize the importance of a child being cared for and fed by its mother at an early age and sponsorship helps her to do so until the age of three.
+The principal target group is pregnant women and mothers with babies under three months without fathers taking care of them.
+We also offer support to mothers with children under three years of age at home from birth.

-Education is the key to alleviating poverty, empowering oury outh and creating a healthy society.
-The Tibetan community and government has worked very hard in providing financial support for all Tibetan children, however this is not always possible.
+Education is the key to alleviating poverty, empowering our youth, and creating a healthy society.
+The Tibetan community and government have worked very hard in providing financial support for all Tibetan children, however, this is not always possible.
 Children born in exile typically attend a school funded by the government and this creates a financial burden among families to provide funding for school fees, uniforms, and supplies.
-By providing funding for young Tibetan children, you would be improving their lives forever.
+You would improve their lives forever by providing funding for young Tibetan children.

 Many elderly Tibetans have lived very difficult lives because they have typically made the trek across the Himalayas into exile and have perhaps survived Chinese brutality at the start of the invasion.
-While escaping into exile, many elderly Tibetan people took construction jobs at the Indian border and endured years of hard labor.
-Many elderly people were given a piece of land to work on by the Indian government, however years of working on the farm has led to many physical difficulties.
-Elderly people may have also lost a spouseor have a disabled spouse, causing further stress on their lives.
+While escaping into exile, many elderly Tibetan people took construction jobs at the Indian border and endured years of hard labour.
+Many elderly people were given a piece of land to work on by the Indian government, however, years of working on the farm have led to many physical difficulties.
+Elderly people may have also lost a spouse or have a disabled spouse, causing further stress in their lives.
 Elderly people may also have the added difficulty of being responsible for younger family members that are unable of being self-reliant.
 Many of our Tibetan elderly suffer from many physical disabilities that prevent them from continuing any work at all.